-In this tutorial, we will show you how to change the ssh port on the Ubuntu system.
+In this tutorial, we will show you how to change SSH port on Ubuntu.
 For those of you who didn’t know, SSH is a program and protocol for securely connecting to remote machines across a network.
 It allows you to run programs, and do a variety of tasks as if you were sitting at the machine.
 SSH is very similar to telnet except it is with encryption to protect the transferred information and authentication.
 The Secure Shell (SSH) Protocol by default uses port 22.
 Accepting this value does not make your system insecure, nor will changing the port provide a significant variance in security.
 However, changing the default SSH port will stop many automated attacks and a bit harder to guess which port SSH is accessible from

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘